 Each teacher will have a classroom set of textbooks.
-Students and parents will have access to online textbooks and directions will be given by teacher via a letter.
+Students and parents will have access to online textbooks and directions will be given by the teacher via a letter.
 Students are to take care of textbooks used daily.

 The school secretaries may not take messages regarding checkout or afternoon transportation for students.
 It is impossible for us to be certain with whom we are speaking.
 Our primary concern is each child’s safety.
 Your cooperation is appreciated in this effort.

 We require that all students come to school in the morning clearly knowing whether their parents expect them to ride the bus, walk, or be picked up by car in the afternoon.
 We also ask that parents clearly know whether or not their children are planning to stay for an after-school activity.
-If you have questions or concerns regarding transportation (bus schedules), please call our transportation department at (770) 207-3200.
+If you have questions or concerns regarding transportation (bus schedules), please call our transportation department at 770-207-3200.

-- Requests for special permission to ride a bus (ex: going home with a friend) must be in writing from a parent and given to the front office IN THE MORNING.
+Requests for special permission to ride a bus (ex: going home with friend) must be in writing from a parent and given to the front office IN THE MORNING.
 The note must include the student’s first and last name, a contact number for the parent, the street address (house number and street name) of the location the student will be transported to, and the name and bus number of the student your child is going home with.
 Requests will be reviewed and initialed once they have been approved.
 Students may retrieve them from the front office during their lunch.

-- Bus passes cannot be issued for students to get off the bus at another Walton County school unless a student is a member of an athletic team at that school or parent is a school employee at that location.
+Bus passes cannot be issued for students to get off the bus at another Walton County school unless the student is a member of an athletic team at that school or the parent is a school employee at that location.
 Coaches for athletic teams are responsible for providing bus note requests to the school for their athletes.
 Students cannot ride to an address that does not lie within the YMS school attendance zone.